4ms/mdrivlib/README.md

 # mdrivlib

-## C++20 Embedded driver library
+## C++17/20 Embedded driver library

-### Providing high-level functionality using modern C++, with an emphasis on higher-end microcontrollers and microprocessors

 This is a work in progress, the API is in flux.
 Contributions, feedback, and issues are welcome.

 ### Devices supported:

 *Cortex M7*

     * STM32H745/55/47/57 (dual-core M7/M4): full support, except built-in ADC
-    * STM32F7xx (especially STM32F746): partial support
+    * STM32F7xx (especially STM32F746, F76x): partial support

 *Cortex A7*

   * STM32MP157 (dual-core A7 + M4): partial support, but adding features daily.

 ## Goals:

   * Easy to use, difficult to misuse.
   * Provide modern C++20 classes for setting up and accessing internal peripherals and common external chips.
-  * Provide high-level functionality for common use cases in embedded projects (debouncing switches, wear-leveling, RGB color blending).
+  * Provide high-level functionality for common use cases in embedded projects (debouncing switches, wear-leveling, RGB color blending, filtering ADC readings).
   * Allow use of lambdas as callbacks (e.g. interrupt request handlers) with minimal overhead
   * Does not depend on dynamic memory (but provides some structures if you use it)
   * Bare-metal: does not depend on a RTOS
   * Priortize peripheral access efficiency over one-time cost of peripheral setup.
   * Unit tests (using doctest)
   * Example code (TODO: needs work!)
+  * Emphasis on higher-end microcontrollers and microprocessors

 ## Status of Drivers: